xmailbox/LearnOpenGL/README.md

 ### Reason:
 In my grade 11 CS class we were learning Java(which I already knew).
 During my spare time in that class I would code my own things such as recreating Rogue(1980) and a 3D wireframe renderer.
 I want to try to recreate the same wireframe renderer but in C++ and OpenGL

+#### Day 1:
+-Installed GLFW and GLAD to the project and used it to create a window based on the GLFW website